imadrianpaul/adrianpinks-website/README.md

 # adrianpinks-website
 My personal portfolio website.
 To compile the projects I've created or developed, as well the projects I've been into.

+**September 30, 2024** UPDATE v2.9

+- Added icon scaling when hovering
+- Added an icon in tools
+- Updated resume

 **September 27, 2024** UPDATE v2.7

 - Updated the favicon.ico